-Handling food properly is essential to reducing the risk of food poisoning, especially during pregnancy.
-During pregnancy your immune system is weakened while your growing baby's immune system is undeveloped, making it much harder for both of you to fight off harmful pathogens.
+Handling food properly is essential to reduce the risk of food poisoning, especially during pregnancy.
+During pregnancy your immune system is weakened while your growing baby's immune system is still developing, making it much harder for both of you to fight off harmful pathogens.
 Therefore, food poisoning can cause serious or even life-threatening health problems for both mother and baby.

-Pregnant women are especially susceptible to three specific foodborne risks:
+Pregnant women are especially susceptible to two specific foodborne risks:

-Listeria: A harmful bacterium that can grow at refrigerator temperatures where most other bacteria do not grow.
-Listeria causes an illness called listeriosis, and pregnant woman are 20 times more likely than other healthy adults to get this illness.
+- Listeria: A harmful bacterium that can grow at refrigerator temperatures where most other bacteria do not grow.
+Listeria causes an illness called listeriosis, and pregnant woman are 10 times more likely than other healthy adults to get this illness.
 Listeria is found in refrigerated, ready-to-eat foods such as hot dogs and deli meats and unpasteurized, or raw milk and unpasteurized dairy products like soft cheeses.
-In order to prevent Listeria, cook all foods to proper temperatures; reheat pre-cooked foods and deli meats to 165°F; avoid unpasteurized dairy products and smoked seafood; and thoroughly wash raw fruits and vegetables.
+In order to reduce risk of Listeria, cook all foods to proper temperatures; reheat pre-cooked foods and deli meats to 165°F; avoid unpasteurized dairy products and smoked seafood; and thoroughly wash raw fruits and vegetables.

-In order to avoid these food poisoning risks, be sure to handle food properly and follow the Four Easy Steps: 1) wash hands often; 2) keep ready-to-eat foods separate from raw meat, poultry, seafood and eggs; 3) cook to proper temperatures; and 4) refrigerate promptly at 40 degrees Fahrenheit or below.
+In order to reduce these food poisoning risks, be sure to handle food properly and follow these four easy steps: 1) wash hands often; 2) keep ready-to-eat foods separate from raw meat, poultry, seafood and eggs; 3) cook to proper internal temperatures; and 4) refrigerate promptly at 40 degrees Fahrenheit or below.

 When preparing food, be sure to use a food thermometer to ensure that foods have been heated (or reheated) to a safe minimum internal temperature.